robertocarta/ezonzoapi/app/README.md

 **Assignment load requirements**
 The load requirements are handled in the design by lambda and RDS proxy, although changes would be needed to the database (read replicas, query optimisation, indices, ditching ORMs depending on data size)
-Note that in the current deployment everything is massively underprovisioned, from the RDS instance to the lambda maximum concurrency allowance.
+Note that in the aws current deployment RDS proxy isn't set up, and everything is massively underprovisioned, from the RDS instance, to the lambda maximum concurrency allowance.
+So while the design would be handle to handle the required load, this draft implementation most definitely wouldn't.

 **Current state of the implementation**
 The api works locally and on aws at https://ut0b3vuq6e.execute-api.us-east-1.amazonaws.com/dev/docs, where the database has been populated with some testing data consisting of 4 shops in Bologna, all in the games&toys sector, and the same 3000 products for each of them.

 ```
+shops table:

  id |        name         |        lat         |        lon         | location |                    address                     |                       url
 ----+---------------------+--------------------+--------------------+----------+------------------------------------------------+-------------------------------------------------
   1 | Giocheria           |   44.4910507609255 | 11.346836656806383 | ...      | Via Castiglione, 11a, 40120, Bologna BO        | https://www.giocheriabologna.it